jeevan-aloor/learn-nextjs/README.md

 ### Single product page Routes create
 - Example i want all products page first soo in side product folder we have to create one index.js whenever we hit /product it render index.js file and we able to see all products in ui.
 - after we want only single product page soo here we have to use [productid].js file it represent whenver if anything is present in after /product/1 like this it will render [productid].js file and able to see single products.
+- then extract that id using useRouter from 'next/router' it will provide id of the perticular products.
+-
+ ### User clicks Routes